DataBiosphere/toil/docs/running/cli.rst

 Stats
 -----
 The ``--stats`` argument records statistics about the Toil workflow in the job store.
-After a Toil run has finished, the entrypoint ``toil stats <jobStore>`` can be used to return statistics about cpu, memory, job duration, and more.
+After a Toil run has finished, the command ``toil stats <jobStore>`` can be used to return statistics about cpu, memory, job duration, and more.
 The job store will never be deleted with ``--stats``, as it overrides ``--clean``.